Octavia Maxwell from Skin Deep Naturals outside of a Market 32 store

 Marketing Coordinator, Paid Media

 Happy pumpkin season!
 Now is the perfect time to have a friendly pumpkin carving competition with friends and family or decorating the house with mini pumpkins and gourds.
-At Price Chopper and Market 32, we are proud to source all our pumpkins from local farms in our region each season.
+At Market 32 and Price Chopper, we are proud to source all our pumpkins from local farms in our region each season.
 We get our pumpkins from many of the same farms who supply us with favorites like sweet corn and tomatoes in the summertime.
 Additionally, we also source our hard squashes, gourds, and ornamentals from local farms here in the Northeast during the fall.
 Find out below which farmers we are highlighting this pumpkin picking season!

 Reeves Farms, Baldwinsville NY